acmesh-official/acme.sh/deploy/README.md

 ## 13. Deploy your certificate to Qiniu.com

-You should create AccessKey/SecretKey pair in https://portal.qiniu.com/user/key before deploying your certificate.
+You should create AccessKey/SecretKey pair in https://portal.qiniu.com/user/key before deploying your certificate, and please ensure you have enabled HTTPS for your domain name.
+You can enable it in https://portal.qiniu.com/cdn/domain.

 ```sh
 $ export QINIU_AK="foo"